Automated Privacy Information Annotation in Large Language Model Interactions: Automated Privacy Annotation Pipeline for Dialogue Datasets

-Figure \ref{fig:word_cloud} presents a word cloud of the identified privacy information in English dataset.
+\textbf{Dataset Analysis.} Figure \ref{fig:category} and Figure \ref{fig:category_zh} show the relative frequency of the top 20 different privacy categories in the English and the Chinese datasets, respectively.
+We can find that in open-domain interactions, information such as users' status, opinions, and preferences is more likely to be inadvertently revealed, whereas categories like age and gender appear less frequently.
+Figure \ref{fig:word_cloud} presents a word cloud of the identified privacy information in the English dataset.
 We can observe that the word cloud reveals a high frequency of terms associated with the user's ``involvement'' in various activities, as well as their personal interests.
-These results indicates that the privacy information in user interactions is significantly different from PII in specific documents or content on the web.
+These results indicate that the privacy information in user interactions with LLM is significantly different from PII in specific documents or content on the web.
+Additionally, a comparison of the word clouds across languages in Figure \ref{fig:word_cloud} and Figure \ref{fig:word_cloud_zh} reveals scenario differences between the English and the Chinese datasets.
+While the English dataset predominantly features discussions centered on work or project-related topics, the Chinese datasets contain more casual, everyday conversations, often focusing on topics such as films, travel, and leisure activities.

-\textbf{Comparison with Human Annotation.} To evaluate the privacy leakage classification step, we have 8 annotators classify 200 samples from ShareGPT, labeling them as either leak or non-leak. {The detailed guidelines to ensure the objectivity and consistency of the annotation results} are provided in Appendix \ref{sec:annotation_guide}.
-The results show an accuracy of 0.95, a recall score of 0.94, and a precision score of 0.97.
-These metrics demonstrate that results of the first step closely align with the manual annotations.
+\textbf{Comparison with Human Annotation.} To evaluate the privacy leakage classification step, we have 8 annotators classify 400 samples with half in Chinese and half in English, labeling them as either leak or non-leak.
+The guidelines to ensure the objectivity and consistency of the annotation results are provided in Appendix \ref{sec:annotation_guide}.
+The results show an accuracy of 0.96, a recall score of 0.97, and a precision score of 0.94.
+These metrics demonstrate that the results of the first step closely align with the manual annotations.